epfl-dlab/quotebank-toolkit/README.md

 	--min-quotation-length MIN_QUOTATION_LENGTHS
 ```
 - `SPARK_CONFIG` - Path to the file with the configuration for a Spark session.
 For details, please see the instructions for `json2parquet.py` .
-- `INPUT` - Path to the original quotation-level Quotebank data.
+- `INPUT` - Path to the original quotation-centric Quotebank data.
-- `OUTPUT` - Path where clean quotation-level Quotebank data will be written.
+- `OUTPUT` - Path where clean quotation-centric Quotebank data will be written.
 - `INPUT_FORMAT` - Format of the input data. (e.g., `json`, `parquet`, etc.)
 - `OUTPUT_FORMAT` - Format of the output data. (e.g., `json`, `parquet` etc.)
 - `DISAMBIGUATION_MAPPING` - Path to the `quoteID` $\rightarrow$ `speakerQID` mapping.